CircuitGuy943/Recept-5GHz-FPV-Reciever/5-8ghz-drone-fpv-reciever-journal.md

 _Time spent: 4.0h_

 Used the datasheet for the layouts for all the components to find their best positions on the board and routed them.
 The 24V switch converted didn't actually have a datasheet layout example I could use, but I think before I didn't have enough trace area between the switching components so I made sure of that now.
+I had to try a few positions, originally I was thinking having everything to one side but that was with an 18650 cell and it's holder, now that I have a LiPo pack, they tend to have dimensions more square than long so I had to try and shove everything up top.
+This should be fine hopefully as long as I pay close attention to RF traces and separate power/signal traces accordingly.
+I've also decided to use a stackup of:
+L1 - Video trace + Signals
+L2 - GND
+L3 - More signals + Power
+L4 - GND + Power
+Of course I can deviate from that but that gives me a rough idea of what level to start routing everything.

 ![image](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6MTIwNjgxLCJwdXIiOiJibG9iX2lkIn19--6e4030da214fe9f67857fb5bb50b3508d88c721e/image.png)

 # 3/14/2026 10:44 AM - Routed clock lines for the display from the decoder.

-_Time spent: 1.0h_
+_Time spent: 2.0h_

 Routed the clock lines from the display to the decoder, they run at about 33MHz max (pixel clock) so it's not that big a deal keeping them the same length, but they vary from 8mm to 24mm, which shouldn't be a problem nonetheless but I made sure the pixel clock line was 24mm+ to be safe, so it reads data only once all the other signals have arrived.